pinterf/EEDI3/README.md

 ### Programmer Notes

-This program was compiled using Visual Studio 2013 and falls under the GNU General Public License.
+This program was compiled using Visual Studio 2017 and falls under the GNU General Public License.

-I would like to thank cretindesalpes/firesledge and jpsdr for their work on EEDI3 and NNEDI3 (respectively) as this project was made as a result of their efforts.
+I would like to thank cretindesalpes/firesledge, jpsdr for their work on EEDI3 and NNEDI3 (respectively) as this project was made as a result of their efforts.
+Special thanks to Elegant for updating the project in 2015